opea-project/Enterprise-RAG/src/comps/llms/README.md

 ### Prerequisite: Start LLM Model Server

-The OPEA LLM Microservice interacts with a LLM model endpoint, which must be operational and accessible at the the URL specified by the `LLM_MODEL_SERVER_ENDPOINT` env.
+The LLM Microservice interacts with a LLM model endpoint, which must be operational and accessible at the the URL specified by the `LLM_MODEL_SERVER_ENDPOINT` env.

 Depending on the model server you want to use, follow the approppriate instructions in the [impl/model_server](impl/model_server/) directory to set up and start the service.

 ### 🚀1.
-Start OPEA LLM Microservice with Python (Option 1)
+Start LLM Microservice with Python (Option 1)

 To start the LLM microservice, you need to install python packages first.